Leaf-Agriculture/docs/docs/configurations_overview.md

     "originalOperationType": "SowingAndPlanting"
 }
 ```
+#### unitMeasurement
+This config will set the summary units related with machine files and fields operations.
+The values can be: `METRIC`, `IMPERIAL` or `DEFAULT`.
+The `DEFAULT` value does not standardize the units, presenting some variables in the imperial system and others in metric.

 #### generateProviderImages
 If set to `true`, Leaf will generate property images for [files][1] fetched from providers.
 Uploaded files are not affected by this change.
 The default value is `false`.
 Not to be confused with [operationsImageCreation](#operationsimagecreation), which is specifically for [Field Operations][2].